dnyaneshm36/book-train-ticket-in-c/README.md

 # book-train-ticket-in-c
-basic language use to modern work . download the  the file.txt in rumming program folder
+basic language use to modern work . download the  the file.txt in rumming program adfsdfgadsdfgfh